Para athletics classification: At the Paralympic Games

 Wheelchair racing was one of the foundation sports at the original 1960 Summer Paralympics.
 Only wheelchair classified athletes were eligible to compete at the 1960 Summer Paralympics in Rome in this sport.
 This continued at the 1964 Summer Paralympics in Tokyo and 1968 Summer Paralympics in Tel Aviv.

 As demonstration sports, amputee and visually impaired classifications were allowed to compete in athletics for the first at time at 1972 Summer Paralympics.
 Competitors with cerebral palsy classifications were allowed to compete at the Paralympics for the first time at the 1984 Summer Paralympics.

 At the 1992 Summer Paralympics, all disability types were eligible to participate, with classification being run through all the major classifying bodies, with classification being done based on disability type.
 General and functional classification took place in the Paralympic Village in block 2 from 29 to 31 August.

 At the 1996 Paralympic Games, on the spot classification required sporting equipment available for classifiers to use to assess field competitors' classification.
 At the 1996 Summer Paralympics, classification was important because if on the spot classifications resulted in changes to a competitor's classification, it impacted the competition schedule.
 Consequently, on the spot classification or re-classification, was viewed as a negative aspect for these Games and the Paralympic movement overall.
 At the 2000 Summer Paralympics, 215 assessments were conducted at the Games.
 This resulted in 30 class changes.
 3 of these were protested by a national Paralympic committee and 9 by PNS.
 8 of these were upheld and 4 were denied.
 There were 28 classification appeals lodged for athletics at the 2000 Summer Paralympics involving 18 athletes which resulted in 10 class changes.

 For the 2016 Summer Paralympics in Rio, the International Paralympic Committee had a zero classification at the Games policy.
 This policy was put into place in 2014, with the goal of avoiding last minute changes in classes that would negatively impact athlete training preparations.
 All competitors needed to be internationally classified with their classification status confirmed prior to the Games, with exceptions to this policy being dealt with on a case-by-case basis.
-In case there was a need for classification or reclassification at the Games despite best efforts otherwise, athletics classification was scheduled for September 4 and September 5 at Olympic Stadium.
+In case there was a need for classification or reclassification at the Games despite best efforts otherwise, athletics classification was scheduled for 4 and 5 September at Olympic Stadium.
 For sportspeople with physical or intellectual disabilities going through classification or reclassification in Rio, their in competition observation event is their first appearance in competition at the Games.